JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 ![](/img/nhtprofit.png)

-This has led to numerable delays in the scheme.
+This has led to inumerable delays in the scheme.
 The Council started decanting tenants from the first two phases nearly ten years ago and the first new homes were supposed to be completed this summer, but the first development site is still largely a pile of rubble and phase 2 hasn't even been fully decanted yet.

 ![](/img/phasingaylesburynow.png)